litl/backoff/README.rst

     logging.getLogger('backoff').addHandler(logging.StreamHandler())

-The default logging level is ERROR, which corresponds to logging anytime ``max_tries`` is exceeded as well as any time a retryable exception is raised.
-If you would instead like to log any type of retry, you can set the logger level to INFO:
+The default logging level is ERROR, which corresponds to logging anytime a giveup event occurs.
+If you would instead like to log anytime a retry occurs, set the logger level to INFO.

 .. code-block:: python